snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 }
 ```

-To pass these two files to the CodeDeploy, we set them as artifacts of the
+To pass these two files to CodeDeploy, we set them as artifacts of the
 CodeBuild in the _buildspec.yml_:

 ```yaml